 Rotenone induces regionally distinct α-synuclein protein aggregation and activation of glia prior to loss of dopaminergic neurons in C57Bl/6 mice.

 Neurobiol Dis.
-2022 Jun 1;167:105685. doi: 10.1016/j.nbd.2022.105685.
+2022 Jun 1:167:105685.doi: 10.1016/j.nbd.2022.105685.

 Astrocyte inflammatory signaling mediates α-synuclein aggregation and dopaminergic neuronal loss following viral encephalitis.

-Bantle CM, Rocha SM, French CT, Phillips AT, Tran K, Olson KE, Bass TA, Aboellail T, Smeyne RJ, Tjalkens RB.
+Bantle CM, Rocha SM, French CT, Phillips AT, Tran K, Olson KE, Bass TA, Aboellail TA, Smeyne RJ, Tjalkens RB.
+Exp Neurol.
+2021 Dec:346:113845.doi: 10.1016/j.expneurol.2021.113845.

 more publications